imroc/req/README.md

 Brand new v2 version is out, which is completely rewritten, bringing revolutionary innovations and many superpowers, try and enjoy :)

-If you want to use the older version, check it out in [v1](https://github.com/imroc/req/tree/v1) branch.
+If you want to use the older version, check it out on [v1 branch](https://github.com/imroc/req/tree/v1).

 ## Table of Contents